MECOPP – Rights, Responsibilities and Respect (3R’s Project)

 - individuals and organisations are provided with advice and support that seeks to challenge local authority decision making, where necessary, with a view to establishing a precedent

-This project will accept both self-referrals from individuals who require assistance and third sector organisations which support individuals.
+This project accepts both self-referrals from individuals who require assistance and third sector organisations which support individuals.
 Due to funding from the Life Changes Trust, MECOPP can provide specialist support to people with dementia and their carers.To read more about the 3 R's Project, how it can assist you and to download a referral form, go to MECOPP's website